-NWE dramatically increased its ownership stake in the Colstrip coal facility from 30% to 55% of Units 3&4, while simultaneously preparing for a corporate name change to Bright Horizon Energy Corporation following a merger agreement.
+NWE significantly expanded its coal generation capacity by increasing ownership in the Colstrip facility from 30% of Unit 4 to 55% of both Units 3 and 4, while simultaneously announcing a pending corporate name change to Bright Horizon Energy Corporation following a merger agreement.

 Current assets grew 20.5% — improving short-term liquidity or inventory/receivables build.